gmc-code/PC-microbit-micropython/docs/images/pixel_class.rst

 Pixel Classes using accelerometer
 -------------------------------------------

 | The code below draws a pixel on the display.
-The Pixel class keeps track of the pixel position.
+| The Pixel class keeps track of the pixel position, but leaves a trail of where it has been.
 | The ``acc_x_change()`` and ``acc_y_change()`` functions return the change in x and y as the microbit is tilted.
 | These are passed to the ``move`` method of the Pixel object as in ``mypix.move(acc_x_change(),acc_y_change())``
 | The ``move`` method uses ``min`` amd ``max`` to prevent the x or y values going outside the range 0 to 4, as seen in ``self.x_position = min(4, max(0, self.x_position + x_delta))``